Jintiannn/openEuler/README.md

 With the openEuler platform as the foundation, the same application can migrate across various scenarios, including the cloud, edge computing, IoT, connected vehicles, industrial parks, and more.
 This capability reduces the development barriers and lays the foundation for a thriving application ecosystem.<br />

-### 🔥What is the core competitiveness of openEuler?
+### 🔥 What is the core competitiveness of openEuler?

 Apart from some hardcore technical aspects within the openEuler community, the core competitive strength of openEuler is also evident in the community's "soft" power.<br />